 Watch Tesla’s new Roadster show off its record-breaking speed

-Spotify acquires online music studio Soundtrap
+Spotify acquires online music studio Soundtrap as it goes after creators

 Tesla has delivered the ultimate fan car – a revamped version of its original Roadster, with crazy fast acceleration of 0 to 60 mph in just 1.9 seconds, 0 to 100 mph times of only 4.2 seconds, a top speed north of 250 mph and 621 miles of estimated range on a single charge.